 Common Illnesses & Issues

 Watching our pets play and grow and learn can be one of the highlights of life.
-But inevitably, even the healthiest of pets will start to show signs of illness or changes in behaviour that may leave you wondering if something is wrong, or if it's just a part of life's course.
+But inevitably, even the healthiest of pets will start to show signs of illness or changes in behavior that may leave you wondering if something is wrong, or if it's just a part of life's course.

 Some signs of aging can actually be a more serious concern, depending on the severity and speed at which the symptom becomes apparent.
 Lethargy, for instance, that has a slow onset can be age-related, but a change in energy level over a day or two is a much more urgent issue that should be examined by your vet.